Annals of Quedlinburg: Mention of Lithuania

-Saint Bruno, also called Boniface, archbishop and monk, in the eleventh year of his convertion, on border of Ruthenia and Lithuania was killed by the pagans together with 18 of his people on March 9th, and went to heaven.
+Saint Bruno, also called Boniface, archbishop and monk, in the eleventh year of his conversion, on border of Ruthenia and Lithuania was killed by the pagans together with 18 of his people on March 9th, and went to heaven.

 Regarding the translation of "VII.
 Id.
 Martij": in the Roman calendar dates were counted backward from three specific points in the lunar month.
 In this particular case, "VII.
 Id.
 Martij" literally means 7th of the Ides of March", i.e., around 15-7 = 8th or 9th of March.

 From other sources that describe Bruno of Querfurt, it is clear that this missionary attempted to Christianize the pagan king Netimer and his subjects.
 However, Netimer's brother, refusing to accept Christianity, killed Bruno and his followers.
 The historian Alfredas Bumblauskas has suggested that the story records the first baptismal attempt in the history of Lithuania.